UPDATE: Here Are Triangle School Districts’ Plans for the Coming Months

 Johnston County Schools

-Johnston County Schools will begin the school year remote-only, transitioning to in-person learning for K-5 by Sept.
-8.
+Johnston County Schools students will begin the year online and then transition to in-person by Sept.
+8 or later.